QEWD-Courier/Ripple-Qewd/README.md

 ### Demo Mode

-If you just want to try out RippleOSI, use the demo startup file - no changes are needed to it.
+If you just want to try out the Ripple Showcase stack via Qewd-Ripple, use the demo startup file - no changes are needed to it.
 Just type the following in a terminal window to start it up:

         cd ~/qewd